halfwhole/luminus-downloader/README.md

 #### `MODULES.txt`

-Copy the file `MODULES_EXAMPLE.txt` into a new file `MODULES.txt`.
+In the `config` directory, copy the file `MODULES_EXAMPLE.txt` into a new file `MODULES.txt`.

-Each line should be present for each module that you have in your local directory.
+Each line should be present for each module you have in your local directory.
 It should be in the format `<LumiNUS module name>: <Local folder name>`.
 This helps to map the LumiNUS module to your local folder.

 ## Running the script